acsn1/passwordGenerator/README.md

 ## Releases
 You can view all the releases <a href="https://github.com/acsn1/passwordGenerator/releases">here</a>.

+## Install it yourself
+You are able to download the .py script and make it .exe yourself instead of downloading it through the releases using PyInstaller.

 <p>🔓 You are free to download and use this project.</p>

-## Install it yourself
-You are able to download the .py script and make it .exe yourself using PyInstaller.